shreyatrivedi26/Antarctic-SIT-Relationships.github.io/README.md

        margin-bottom: 10px"/>
 </div>

 -- “All features” line fairly tracks the actual SIT, indicating that the model using all predictors together provides a reasonable prediction of SIT.
-Except at certain instances such as 1991-92, 2002 and 2010.
+Except at certain instances such as 1991-92, 2002 and 2010. <br>
 -- When we exclude SOI or ZW3 and at some instances even ASL, the predicted values deviate more from the actual SIT, showing that these indices have a significant role in explaining SIT variation.
-Similar results seen for the Residual Plots.
+Similar results seen for the Residual Plots. <br>
 -- There are periods where the residuals are larger, indicating the model's prediction errors increase during certain years.

 <br><br>